hurwitzlab/imicrobe-data-loaders/README.md

 Use a virtual environment for greatest happiness.
 All Python requirements will be installed automatically.

+Loading the database tables can take a long time.
+Consider using `screen`.

 ```
+$ screen
 $ python3.6 -m venv ~/imdl
 $ source ~/imdl/bin/activate
 (imdl) $ git clone https://github.com/hurwitzlab/imicrobe-data-loaders.git